Culinary Arts II Proficiency Certificate

 $24,583

-Median Salary of a Food Preparation Worker
+Median Salary of First-Line Supervisors of Food Preparation and Serving Workers

 Number of Jobs in the Region